The Late Medieval Cult of the Saints Universal Developments within Local Contexts

-The Cult of the Saints in Late Medieval Transylvania explores the nature of sainthood in a region at the margins of medieval Latin Christendom.
-Defining the model of sanctity that characterized Transylvania between the fourteenth and sixteenth centuries, this book considers how the cults of saints functioned within specific local social and cultural contexts.
-Analysing case studies from a multi-ethnic region influenced by both the Latin and Eastern Christian traditions, this book provides a close reading of little-surveyed primary sources and offers a comprehensive understanding of sainthood in Transylvania, enhancing the broader study of medieval saints’ cults and their relationship to social power structures.
+This is a book that explores the nature of sainthood in a region at the margins of medieval Latin Christendom.
+Defining the model of sanctity that characterized Transylvania between the fourteenth and sixteenth centuries, the study considers how the cults of saints functioned within specific local social and cultural contexts.
+Analyzing case studies from a multi-ethnic region influenced by both the Latin and Eastern Christian traditions, this book provides a close reading of little-surveyed primary sources and offers a comprehensive understanding of sainthood in Transylvania, enhancing the broader study of medieval saints’ cults and their relationship to social power structures.

 The Apparition of St. Michael

 The Golden Age of Late Medieval Sainthood

 2. Competing Cults in Late Medieval Transylvania: The Mendicant Case